Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the goods;

-(iv)the circumstances under which the applicant falls under the person having an interest in the Japanese industry, as provided for in paragraph (1) of the preceding Article;
+(iv)the circumstances under which the applicant is regarded as being the person having an interest in the Japanese industry provided for in paragraph (1) of the preceding Article;

-(vi)if the applicant requests that any part of the matters stated in the document submitted or the whole or part of the evidence produced (hereinafter in this Article referred to as “evidence, etc.”) be treated as confidential, that fact and the reason therefor;
+(vi)if the applicant requests that any part of the matters stated in the document submitted or the whole or part of the evidence submitted (hereinafter in this Article referred to as “evidence, etc.”) be treated as confidential, this request and the reason therefor;

-(vii)details of support given by the producers, etc. concerned or the labor unions concerned for the request of the applicant prescribed in paragraph (5) of Article 7 of the Act;
+(vii)details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (5) of Article 7 of the Act;

 (viii)any other relevant matters.

-(2)With respect to countervailing duty imposed pursuant to the provisions of paragraph (1) of Article 7 of the Act, if an uninvestigated supplier provided for in paragraph (13) of Article 7 of the Act (hereinafter in this paragraph referred to as “applicant”) seeks to request, pursuant to the provisions of that paragraph, the Government to alter or abolish the countervailing duty, the applicant shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence demonstrating the fact that the amount of countervailing duty imposed on the goods of the applicant is different from the actual amount of subsidies for the goods:
+(2)If an uninvestigated supplier provided for in paragraph (13) of Article 7 of the Act (hereinafter in this paragraph referred to as “applicant”) seeks, with respect to the countervailing duty imposed pursuant to the provisions of paragraph (1) of that Article, to request the Government to alter or abolish that countervailing duty pursuant to the provisions of that paragraph, the applicant shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the fact that the amount of countervailing duty imposed on the goods of the applicant is different from the actual amount of subsidies for these goods:

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the countervailing duty;

-(iii)the circumstances under which the applicant falls under an uninvestigated supplier, as provided for in paragraph (13) of Article 7 of the Act;
+(iii)the circumstances under which the applicant is regarded as being the uninvestigated supplier provided for in paragraph (13) of Article 7 of the Act;

-(iv)a summary of the fact that the amount of countervailing duty imposed on the goods of the applicant is different from the actual amount of subsidies for the goods;
+(iv)a summary of the fact that the amount of countervailing duty imposed on the goods of the applicant is different from the actual amount of subsidies for these goods;

-(v)if the applicant requests that the evidence, etc. be treated as confidential, that fact and the reason therefor;
+(v)if the applicant requests that the evidence, etc. submitted be treated as confidential, this request and the reason therefor;

 (vi)any other relevant matters.

-(3)With respect to countervailing duty imposed pursuant to the provisions of paragraph (1) of Article 7 of the Act, if a person seeks to request, pursuant to the provisions of paragraph (18) of that Article, the Government to alter or abolish the countervailing duty (hereinafter in this paragraph referred to as “applicant”), the applicant shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence demonstrating the changes in circumstances as set forth in item (i) or (ii) of paragraph (17) of that Article:
+(3)If a person seeks, with respect to countervailing duty imposed pursuant to the provisions of paragraph (1) of Article 7 of the Act, to request the Government to alter or abolish that countervailing duty (hereinafter in this paragraph referred to as “applicant”) pursuant to the provisions of paragraph (18) of that Article, the applicant shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the changes in circumstances as set forth in item (i) or (ii) of paragraph (17) of that Article:

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the countervailing duty;